Dhano Dhanye Express

+The 13117 / 13118 Dhano Dhanye Express is an express type train of Indian Railways linking Kolkata with the Murshidabad district in the state of West Bengal.This train operates four days a week.
+Being a short-distance running express, it covers its journey within a day.
+This train was initially commissioned up to Berhampore Court and was extended to Lalgola later.
+It covers 224 kilometers of distance at a speed of 54.2 km/h making it the fastest train on Sealdah-Lalgola line.

 Service

-The 13117/Dhano Dhanye Express has an average speed of 47 km/hr and covers 223 km in 4h 50m.
-The 13118/Dhano Dhanye Express has an average speed of 47 km/hr and covers 223 km in 4h 50m.
+The 13117/Dhano Dhanye Express has an average speed of 47 km/h and covers 223 km in 4h 50 minutes.
+The 13118/Dhano Dhanye Express has an average speed of 47 km/h and covers 223 km in 4h 50 minutes.

 Coach composition

 The train has standard ICF coach with max speed of 110 kmph.
 The train consists of 11 coaches: